Millennial Voters and California Politics

-- An age gap is apparent in household income, education, and homeownership.
+- A generational divide is apparent in household income, education, and homeownership.

-- California’s racial/ethnic and immigrant composition varies across age groups.
+- California’s racial and immigrant composition varies across generations.

 The distribution of race/ethnicity and immigration status across age groups reflects a rapidly changing social landscape.
-Latinos outnumber whites in the youngest age group (45% to 26%), while whites outnumber Latinos in the oldest age category (71% to 14%).
-The share of Asians declines with age.
-The proportion of blacks is similar across all age groups.
-Similar proportions of those in the youngest (21%) and oldest (22%) age groups are immigrants, while those in the 35-to-44 age group are most likely to be immigrants (48%).
+Latinos outnumber whites among Millennials (42% to 28%) and Gen Xers (41% to 36%), while whites outnumber Latinos among Baby Boomers (56% to 26%) and Silents (72% to 15%).
+The share of Asian Americans declines with age, accounting for 21% of Millennials and only 5% of Silents.
+The proportion of African Americans is similar across age groups.
+Similar proportions of Millennials (32%) and Baby Boomers (30%) are immigrants, while Gen Xers (48%) and Silents (19%) are the most likely and the least likely, respectively, to be immigrants.

 SOURCE: Seven PPIC Statewide Surveys from September 2015 to July 2016, including 11,935 adults and 7,306 likely voters.